 Much of the flavor in this recipe comes from cooking the chicken in the broth.
 If you use canned chicken or leftover chicken, you’ll end up with a much less flavorful dish.

 Yes, you can make chicken and noodles without chicken broth and use water instead.
 The dish won’t be as flavorful, though.
-Another option is to use vegetable or turkey broth, if you happen to have those on hand, or add chicken bouillon to water.
+Another option is to use vegetable or turkey broth if you happen to have those on hand.
+Or, add chicken bouillon to the water.

 Cream of potato soup or cream of celery soup would both work well in this Stovetop Chicken and Noodles recipe.